CNL-TN-2025-022 Technical Note

 A Methodology for AI-Augmented Long-Form Fiction Development

-Document ID: CNL-TN-2025-XXX
+Document ID: CNL-TN-2025-022

-Version: 1.0
+Version: 2.0

 Author: Michael P. Hamilton, Ph.D.

-AI Assistance Disclosure: This technical note was developed collaboratively with Claude (Anthropic, claude-opus-4-5-20250514).
+AI Assistance Disclosure: This technical note was developed collaboratively with Claude (Anthropic).
 The AI served as the primary collaborative partner in both the novel development process documented herein and the drafting of this methodology paper.
 Claude contributed to story architecture, scene drafting, consistency tracking, character voice maintenance, and documentation infrastructure.
 The author takes full responsibility for the content, creative vision, and conclusions.

 Abstract